[ENGLISH DAY] A Story from Papua and The Future Assessment Center

 Some assessors told about difficulties in recruitment of assessor due to the decreasing of the civil servant who interested in.
 There was also a problem of lack of budgeting to endorse the competency assessment program which implies automatically to the difficulties for the assessors to get credit point, to upgrade their functional position level or even to improve the assessment method.
 Another problem was about a complicated and awkward procedure to get a recommendation from State Minister for the Empowerment of State Apparatus and Bureaucratic Reform and to pocket approval note from National Civil Service Agency to become a full-time assessor.

 The problem became more and more complex because of the lack of commitment and political will of local government leaders.
-Consequently, there were still too many people who accuse the competence assessment program as merely an artificial event to follow the formality of national regulation.
+Consequently, there were still too many people who accuse the competency assessment program as merely an artificial event to follow the formality of national regulation.
 Moreover, some shared the tendency of local power to interfere even to manipulate the result of competence assessment due to any vested interests.
 How come to pull out local bureaucracy from those deep mud of problems?

 The hardest challenge of developing a merit system and assessment center is the resistance of ‘power’.
 It is easy to find many local authorities enthusiastically support civil servant’s effort to accelerate public service e.g. at the hospital, at the district office, at trade certificate bureau, or at local demography department to get E-Identity Card.
 But it is not easy to find a local government that enthusiastically and transparently practice competence assessment in managing the bureaucracy.
 The problem is that the first one is about to purse public satisfaction rate just by supporting or stressing the civil servant to improve the performance or by repairing the service method, but the second one is about to limit the power of the local leaders itself in deciding person for certain position.
 In other words, the first one is about the power of managing the others, but the second one is about the (de)power of self-management.
 The first one is about to power, but the second one is about to lose power.
 The first one, of course, is easy to do, but the second one needs serious commitment, political will and great vision to be better.

 Just a few leaders are aware of a very simple conclusion that the competency assessment program or merit system management is the key way to build up a better public service.
 A better public service of course handled by qualified employees only.
 That’s why I have said above that competence assessment is the core of the merit system.
-It is the heart of merit management because it touches the most difficult thing to be changed away in bureaucracy.
+It is the heart of merit management because it touches the most difficult thing to be changed away in the bureaucracy.

 The problem of competence assessment actually is the only one among a lot of problems in bureaucracy management.
 But the unprofessionalism in managing bureaucracy seen clearer in the unseriousness to manage competence assessment well.
-Basically, I believe that the commitment to build up a professional assessment center and to develop competence assessment program are the great ways to finish all other problems in bureaucracy management.
+Basically, I believe that the commitment to build up a professional assessment center and to develop competency assessment program are great ways to finish all other problems in bureaucracy management.

 Nevertheless, the future of assessment center itself is on the hand of local government’s leader.
 Developing an assessment center is like a measuring instrument whether the local leader has a commitment to reform governmental bureaucracy or not.